acsoto/BUAA-Compiler/README.md

 }
 ```

-grammar is used for memorize output of lexical analyst and grammar analyst list.
+`grammar` is used to memorize the output of both the lexical analysis and the grammar analysis lists.

 #### left recursion